Strugglemeat/drmariomd/README.md

 * ending screens
 * title screen music (couldn't find a suitable MIDI to convert)
 * many sound effects
+* the monsters don't play their dying animation, they just disappear

 and some of the bugs/problems:
 * when generating a field of viruses, there are no checks done - this isn't the way the original game does it. sometimes there'll be matches from the very start, especially at higher levels